freeflowuniverse/herolib/lib/servers/calendar/caldav/specs.md

    DAV:error element in the response body, unless otherwise negotiated by the request.

-2. Requirements Overview
+1. Requirements Overview

    This section lists what functionality is required of a CalDAV server.
    To advertise support for CalDAV, a server:

-   o  MUST support iCalendar [RFC2445] as a media type for the calendar
+   o  MUST support iCalendar as a media type for the calendar object
-      object resource format;
+      resource format;

-   o  MUST support WebDAV Class 1 [RFC2518] (note that [rfc2518bis]
+   o  MUST support WebDAV Class 1;
-      describes clarifications to [RFC2518] that aid interoperability);

-   o  MUST support WebDAV ACL [RFC3744] with the additional privilege
+   o  MUST support WebDAV ACL with the additional privilege defined in
-      defined in Section 6.1 of this document;
+      this document;

-   o  MUST support transport over TLS [RFC2246] as defined in [RFC2818]
+   o  MUST support transport over TLS;
-      (note that [RFC2246] has been obsoleted by [RFC4346]);

-   o  MUST support ETags [RFC2616] with additional requirements
-      specified in Section 5.3.4 of this document;
+   o  MUST support ETags with additional requirements specified in this

-Daboo, et al.               Standards Track                     [Page 6]

-RFC 4791                         CalDAV                       March 2007
+      document;

-   o  MUST support all calendaring reports defined in Section 7 of this
+   o  MUST support all calendaring reports defined in this document;
-      document; and

    o  MUST advertise support on all calendar collections and calendar
-      object resources for the calendaring reports in the DAV:supported- report-set property, as defined in Versioning Extensions to WebDAV [RFC3253].
+      object resources for the calendaring reports in the DAV:supported- report-set property.

    In addition, a server:

    o  SHOULD support the MKCALENDAR method defined in Section 5.3.1 of
       this document.

-3. Calendaring Data Model
+2. Calendaring Data Model

    One of the features that has made WebDAV a successful protocol is its firm data model.
 This makes it a useful framework for other